-- Development of a corporate carbon neutral plan will begin in 2009/10. - CBT and CPC continue to work jointly on a number of projects related to power project management. - CBT regularly communicates with Regional Districts and the Ktunaxa Nation Council, and annually offers to review the year's activities with these groups. - Development of a framework will commence in 2009/10.
+- Development of a corporate carbon neutral plan will begin in 2009/10. - CBT and CPC continue to work jointly on a number of projects related to power project management. - CBT regularly communicates with Regional Districts and the Ktunaxa Nation Council, and annually offers to review the year's activities with these groups. - Development of a framework has commenced.